 (1) Smart contract audits

-We will invite third-party independent audit companies to audit the smart contracts of InsurAce, detect, identify, and eliminate the potential contract vulnerabilities through rigorous code review, testing, and white-hat hacking before the protocol launch.
-The audit reports will be released to the public.
+Third-party independent auditors have audited the InsurAce protocol's smart contracts in order to detect, identify and eliminate any potential smart contract vulnerabilities through rigorous code review, testing, and white-hat hacking before the protocol's launch:

 (2) Deploy up-to-date security solutions

 InsurAce.io has adopted solutions to survey and enhance the platform's security, such as monitoring the network's health status, on-chain activities, oracle dependencies, and admin key details.
 At the same time, the InsurAce protocol continues to explore and adopt the best security features available.

 In the event of a security breach, InsurAce.io's security team has the following contingency plans in place: